coder/docs/setup/kubernetes/local-preview.md

 **We do not recommend using local previews for production deployments of Coder.**

-Local preview does not work as a workspace provider on Coder's hosted beta.
+The local preview does not work as a workspace provider for Coder's hosted beta.

 ### Resource allocation and performance